Look who had their 67th anniversary in June.

 These two continue to amaze me.
 Dad fights chronic UTIs, and Mom moves slower than molasses, but they are hardy stock from Indiana, and they have more energy than me these days.

-People ask them all the time, how have you stayed married for so long?
+People ask them all the time, what is the secret to marriage?
+How have you stayed married for so long?
 Here’s how they answer that question.

 Mom: You just do it.
 You might argue now and then, but you work it out.